wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-flutter/fme-flutter-initialization.md

 metadata:
   robots: index
 ---
-To create a VWO Client instance, you need to initialize the VWO FME Flutter SDK.
-This client instance serves as the core interface for conducting feature management and experimentation(A/B and personalization) within your application.
+To create a VWO Client instance, you need to initialize the VWO FE Flutter SDK.
+This client instance serves as the core interface for conducting Feature Experimentation(A/B and personalization) within your application.

 ## Usage